francescozaniol/xsalt/examples/petite-vue/README.md

 ## What about AlpineJS?

 AlpineJS works fine for "static" builds/renders.
-For live XSLT transformations is buggy.
+However, for live XSLT transformations, it can be buggy.

 ## Read next